 Co-founder and Executive Director

 Kathryn has been involved in the performing arts all her life.
 She began performing classical piano at the age of 7, was the lead in her high school play.
 Kathryn completed 3 years of college-level course study in psychology, sociology, and video production.
 While in college she toured with the Hamline University acapella choir.
-As an adult she produced and performed at many large scale events, and has produced 3 albums of original music.
+As an adult she has produced and performed at large scale events and produced 3 albums of original music.
 In her own words, “It is my life-long experience that art feeds the soul and connects us to each other.”

 Co-founder and Board Chairman